Phishing Attack Statistics 2026: Reasons to Lose Sleep Over

 Real case

-94% of malware is delivered through email attachments.
-These phishing emails often lead to malware payloads or credential harvesting sites, putting businesses at risk of widespread compromise.
+94% of malware is delivered via email (Verizon DBIR).
+These emails lead to malware or credential-harvesting sites, putting businesses at risk of widespread compromise.

 Impersonation campaigns use famous brands

-Phishing activity has risen dramatically in recent years.
-Some reports estimate that global phishing attempts increased by more than 4,000% after 2022.
-Generative AI is playing a role in this shift by making attacks easier to create.
-According to IBM, cybercriminals can now produce a convincing phishing email in around five minutes, whereas a human team previously needed about sixteen hours to craft a similar message.
+Generative AI is making attacks easier to create.
+According to IBM, an attacker can now produce a convincing phishing email in around five minutes, versus the roughly 16 hours a human team once needed.

-For now, fully AI-generated phishing messages still represent a small portion of overall attacks.
-Gartner statistics of phishing attacks predict that generative AI will be involved in 17% of cyberattacks by 2027.
+For now, fully AI-generated phishing is still a minority of attacks, but the trend is rising.
+Gartner predicts generative AI will be involved in 17% of cyberattacks by 2027.
+Here are the trends worth watching.

-Even if the majority of phishing emails are sent by humans, artificial intelligence is still a powerful tool that attackers use very actively.
-Here are a few trends that are worrisome and definitely worth paying attention to.
+Even if the majority of phishing emails are sent by humans, Artificial Intelligence is still a powerful tool that attackers use very actively.
+Here are a few tendencies that are worrisome and definitely worth paying attention to.

 AI-enhanced social engineering

-AI is taking social engineering to the next level.
-Tools like deepfake videos and voice synthesis are allowing attackers to impersonate high-level executives and initiate fraudulent activities, such as wire transfers.
-While AI-generated phishing emails are still a small percentage, these sophisticated attacks are hard to detect and are becoming more common.
+Tools like deepfake video and voice synthesis let attackers impersonate executives and trigger fraudulent actions such as wire transfers.
+These attacks are hard to detect and becoming more common.

 Scaling phishing with AI

-AI is enabling attackers to scale their campaigns on phishing.
-With AI, they can send thousands of highly personalized phishing emails in seconds.
-This increased scale, combined with advanced tactics, makes these attacks more dangerous and harder to identify.
+AI lets attackers send thousands of highly personalized emails in seconds.
+That scale, combined with advanced tactics, makes campaigns more dangerous and harder to spot, and increasingly multi-channel (email, voice, deepfake, live chat).

 Personalized attacks through AI

-Although traditional phishing kits are still widely used, the growing availability of AI-powered kits is adding a new layer of complexity to the phishing landscape.
-These AI-driven tools automate the creation and distribution of convincing phishing emails, further pushing the boundaries of what attackers can achieve.
+Alongside traditional kits, AI-powered kits automate the creation and distribution of convincing phishing emails, pushing the boundaries of what attackers can do at scale.

 While AI-generated phishing emails still represent a small fraction of phishing incidents, the trend is growing rapidly.
 As AI continues to evolve, common phishing attacks will become more advanced, personalized, and harder to defend against.
 The shift to AI-driven phishing is already underway, and organizations must stay alert and prepared for the emerging risks it presents.